How did you get into the industry as a writer? Was it a profession you actively sought after or something you found yourself in by coincidence?

-I think it is important to know how to describe food effectively.
+It is important to know how to describe food effectively.
 A food storyteller, if you will.
-Calling a dish delicious does not describe it effectively; that just means that you had a positive experience with the dish.
-But if you describe the dish using your senses, describing flavor, texture, smell, as well as how it looks, then you can be an effective food writer.
+Calling a dish delicious does not describe it effectively; that just means you had a positive experience with the dish.
+But if you describe the dish using your senses, describing flavor, texture, smell as well as how it looks, then you can be an effective food writer.

 It helps that you are a food lover too, of course, but the writing component is equally important.
 I think you need a good palate to describe food well, to decipher flavor and technique.
 Knowing how to cook helps, too.
 I think loving food is definitely a requirement but knowing how to cook isn’t.

 What are the pros and cons of being a food writer?

 Big pro is of course the good meals that you have, plus meeting famous chefs and restaurateurs.
 One setback is the risk of having to eat bad food.
 And perhaps the biggest one is eating too much.

 What kind of training should food writers go through to be effective at their jobs?